ZPedro99/42Cursus_3_minishell/README.md

 ⚠️***This is Minishell and not Bash 2.0, it is possible to find small errors in the project***⚠️

+## Little Demo On How The Project Works

 ## Main Goal

 This project was a significant milestone for me, representing both the most extensive undertaking and my initial experience working collaboratively within a group.<br />